rjhernan75/Knuth-Plass-TeX-Line-Breaking/README.md

-# Knuth-Plass-TeX-Line-Breaking
-An implementation of the Knuth-Plass TeX Line Breaking algorithm in ES6 (Javascript).
+# Word Wrapping in ES6